hophopkhangaroo/khangtong/math/index.md

 Advanced Calculus *(planned)* - Going beyond what is traditionally taught in a lower-division calculus sequence, we will explore additional topics in calculus.
 For completeness, these notes can also be used to supplement a traditional calculus course.

 Complex Analysis *(planned)* - What could be cooler than calculus with imaginary numbers?

+---

+## Textbook Solutions

+Below is a collection of my worked out solutions to textbook exercises to aid in self-study.
+Use at your own risk as there's likely to be mistakes.

+[Ross, Kenneth A. Elementary Analysis: The Theory of Calculus](solutions/ross-elementary-analysis-solutions.pdf){:target="_blank"} (very incomplete) *last updated: 3/14/21*